 Of all the flowering shrubs this has always been a show stopper!
 They are long living shrubs that bloom most of the summer and well into fall.
 With so many new varieties and colours to choose from you’re certain to find one that is right for you!

 Endless Summer Hydrangeas are unique as they can grow enormous, bold flowers on both old and new wood—making for a potentially long blooming season.
-By adjusting your soil pH you can customize your blooms to grow either blue, light lavender, soft pink, or deep pink blooms.
+By adjusting your soil pH you can customize the blooms of this particular hydrangea to grow either blue, light lavender, soft pink, or deep pink blooms.
 For a bluer shade, make sure your soil is acidic.
-For pinker, amend it to more alkaline, as needed.
-Products are available are many garden centres to help you out.
+For blooms that are more pink, amend the soil to be more alkaline.
+Products are available are many garden centers to help you out.
 Although these hydrangeas can grow in a range of soils they all will need moisture to flourish.
 During dry hot spells a plant will be using all its water reserves to stay alive – and not to produce large bright blooms that you are expecting.
 Giving your plant a good deep watering once a week will help the nutrients travel through the plant allowing the stems, leaves, and flowers to flourish.
 Adding some mulch at the base of the plant will also help keep moisture in.
-As a cold-hardy specimen, Endless Summer Hydrangeas can even tolerate a bit of frost.
+As a cold-hardy specimen, Endless Summer Hydrangeas can even tolerate a bit of frost meaning they could bloom well into late fall.

 The overall plant has a rounded shape with dark green elliptical leaves, growing 3-4 feet tall and up to 5 feet wide, with massive mop head flowers.
 Choose a sheltered planting site that receives partial shade—ideally, sun in the mornings and shade in the afternoon, avoiding the hot and intense afternoon heat.